Vinayakkk-1/Vin-sITER/README.md

 # Vin-sITER
-Thisa is my frist Git repositor
+This is my frist Git repositor
 Author - Vinayak